armandpost/Processing-3DGlobe-TrumpTweets/README.md

 Some interaction was built in by obtaining a csv of tweets from http://www.trumptwitterarchive.com/archive.
 Press T to make the Donald Trump twitter bird tweet.
 X, Y, or Z resumes the earth's rotation.

 Disclaimer:  I'm not trying to make any political statement with the Trump tweets.
-At the time I wrote this code, I found it bizarre that a U.S president was tweeting so actively and the media was covering it voraciously.
+At the time I wrote this code, I found it bizarre that a U.S president was tweeting so actively and the media was covering it so voraciously.